 How to Apply

-Interested candidates who are currently Binghamton University undergraduate or graduate students should submit a resume, cover letter and contact information for three professional references through hireBING.
+Interested candidates who are currently Binghamton University undergraduate or graduate students should submit a resume and cover letter through hireBING.

-Candidates not currently enrolled at Binghamton University should submit a resume, cover letter and contact information for three professional references via email to Nuray Seyidzade at firstname.lastname@example.org.
+Candidates not currently enrolled at Binghamton University should submit a resume and cover letter via email to Ejiro Amata at email@example.com.

 The Multicultural Resource Center offers internship opportunities for both undergraduate and graduate students interested in seeking valuable work experience in working with diverse populations.
 Interns have the opportunity to make meaningful contributions to the MRC's mission by connecting with others and assisting in various projects.
 The MRC offers internships in the fall, spring, and summer in various areas.